 - Story Time for children in preschool and younger

 - Begin with Books kits for early readers (ages 3-6) to share with parents or caregivers

-- Student Success programs for kids in grades K-12, to provide Homework Help and academic coaching
+- Student Success programs for kids in grades K-12, to provide tutoring and online resources for students

 - Global Reading Challenge for Seattle Public School 4th and 5th grade students who read and study from a book list to prepare for a trivia Quiz Bowl

 - Summer of Learning program to keep kids reading and learning during summer break